mariamou7/blogposts/clcc7jvmx000908mlcrsp8vgt.md

 Moreover, I passed the Azure IoT Developer Specialty Microsoft certification exam!

-Also, my best friend Sofie had come to Rhodes to visit me, and we had a superb time together.
+Also, my best friend Sofie came to Rhodes to visit me, and we had a superb time together.

 ### October